Washington Commanders Odds & Betting Lines

 Daniel Snyder purchased the team after the passing of owner Jack Kent Cooke.
 In May 1999, he sealed a deal to purchase the team and its stadium for a sum of $800 million.
 Cooke had purchased a 25% stake of the team back in 1961 from original owner and team founder George Preston Marshall.
 He would go on to become a majority owner in 1974, and the sole owner of the franchise in 1985.

-His initial stake in the Washington Football Team carried a price tag of $350,000.
-According to the latest NFL franchise valuations from Forbes, the club is now worth $3.4 billion.
-That places Washington seventh on the list of the league’s 32 teams.
-The Dallas Cowboys take the top spot at $5.5 billion, while the Buffalo Bills are in 32nd at $1.9 billion.
+His initial stake in the Commanders carried a price tag of $350,000.
+According to the 2021 NFL franchise valuations from Forbes, the club is now worth $4.2 billion.
+That places Washington fifth on the list of the league’s 32 teams.
+The Dallas Cowboys take the top spot at $6.5 billion, while the Buffalo Bills are in 32nd at $2.3 billion.

-Single-game tickets for the Washington Football Team can run from a low of $19 for the cheap seats to a whopping $4,199.
+Single-game tickets for the Commanders vary depending on seat location, demand and the opponent.
+Prices directly from the team site and Ticketmaster range from about $50 to about $450.
 If you head to the team page at WashingtonFootball.com, you can click on the link for games and season ticket packages.
 That will redirect you to Ticketmaster, where you can explore the current listings.
-Please note that actual prices may vary based on demand.
 You can also find tickets for the games on other outlets such as StubHub, VividSeats or SeatGeek.

-To date, the Washington Football Team has only officially retired two numbers.
+To date, the Washington Football Team has only officially retired three numbers.

 However, there are several numbers that are considered to be unofficially retired by the franchise.
 As such, it’s rare that they are selected to be worn by new members of the team.
 Here are the numbers on that list.